Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: General Case

-Figure~\ref{fPG1000} shows the results of the same experiment performed for $r_i=r_s=10^3\lambda$; i.e., the same RIS but one order of magnitude closer.
+Fig.~\ref{fPG1000} shows the results of the same experiment performed for $r_i=r_s=10^3\lambda$; i.e., the same RIS but one order of magnitude closer.
 Again, separate curves are shown for focusing, beamforming, and the far approximation.
 In this case, focusing and the far approximation remain too close to distinguish.
 Therefore the far approximation is very good for RIS apertures up to at least $100\lambda \times 100\lambda$ ($N=10^4$ elements) for distances $\gtrsim 10^3\lambda$.
 The performance of beamforming, on the other hand, is seen to be limited to within a few dB of 0~dB for aperture side-lengths greater than about $20\lambda$.
 In this sense, a RIS operating in beamforming mode might be said to be exhibiting performance comparable to that of specular reflection.
-This is a particularly useful insight: If beamforming is to be used, then there is a maximum useful size for the RIS, and further increases in size will not significantly reduce path loss.
+This is a particularly useful insight: If beamforming is to be used, then there is a maximum useful size (given by Equation~\ref{eR3}) for the RIS, and further increases in size will not significantly reduce path loss.
+Essentially the same observation is made in \cite{BS20} using a somewhat different method; in fact Equation~55 in \cite{BS20} is Equation~\ref{eR3} for the special case of a perfectly-efficient RIS and broadside monostatic link geometry.
 If, on the other hand, focusing is used, then further increases in size \emph{do} significantly reduce path loss.

-Figure~\ref{fPG10} shows the results of the same experiment performed for $r_i=r_s=10\lambda$.
+Fig.~\ref{fPG10} shows the results of the same experiment performed for $r_i=r_s=10\lambda$.
 In this scenario, the RIS side-length becomes much larger than the distances to the transmitter and receiver, and so the far approximation is expected to fail.
 This is observed to be the case, with the results for focusing and the far approximation diverging for side-lengths greater than about $r_i$ (or $r_s$).
 Focusing approaches 45~dB normalized path gain for $100\lambda$ side-length, compared to $0\pm 6$~dB (independent of side length) for beamforming.
-Thus -- as expected -- focusing is capable of enormous gain over beamforming when path distances are small relative to aperture side-length.
+Thus -- as expected -- focusing is capable of enormous gain over beamforming when path distances are less than the aperture side-length.

+The model developed in this paper does not account for variation in the per-element incident and scattered polarizations or variation in transmitter and receiver antenna gains over the RIS.
+It is noted in \cite{BS20} that this may introduce significant error when $r_i$ or $r_s$ are small compared to the size of the RIS, as is the case in the scenario addressed in Fig.~\ref{fPG10}.
+While the results shown in Fig.~\ref{fPG10} exhibit the expected behavior, they are nevertheless less accurate and should be used with caution.